-emphasise that the French Medicines Agency has recently updated its position on the interchangeability of biosimilar medicines under the supervision of a healthcare professional.

-1.1 Country Specific Recommendations: Proposal for France 2017 Following the assessment by Medicines for Europe together with the Association des Professionnels du Medicament Générique (GEMME), both Associations would like to propose the following recommendations for France: 1.
+penetration for biosimilars in 202233.
+Incentives need to be implemented in order to reach this objective.
+The Minister of Health also published an instruction, sent to Hospital directors and Regional Health Agencies, which includes quotas for Hospital and retail prescriptions of biosimilars.
+It is also important to emphasise that the French Medicines Agency has recently published the first version of the list of reference of biosimilar medicines groups which will be updated regularly.
+1.1 Country Specific Recommendations: Proposal for France 2018 Following the assessment by Medicines for Europe together with the Association des Professionnels du Medicament Générique (GEMME), both Associations would like to propose the following recommendations for France: 1.
 Increase the cost-effectiveness of the healthcare sector by promoting the use of generic medicines, through: Retail level - a.
 The adoption and implementation of measures to increase the prescription of generic medicines which are in the Répertoire and an increase in the number of active substances in the Répertoire. - i.
 Development of incentives for physicians for increased prescription within the Répertoire - b.
 The prevention of External Reference Pricing and price cuts for generic medicines Hospital level - a.
-Increasing the existing target agreements to prescribe generic medicines at hospital level and dispensed at retail level - 2.
+Increasing the existing target agreements to prescribe generic medicines at hospital level and dispensed at retail level - b.
+Ensure supply reliability of tender winners to prevent medicines shortages - 2.
 Increase the cost-effectiveness of the healthcare sector, by promoting the use of biosimilar medicines, through: - a.
 The adoption and implementation of information and education campaigns on biosimilar medicines, emphasising the benefits of gainsharing models involving different stakeholders (e.g. patients, healthcare professionals, etc.) - b.
 The establishment of pricing and reimbursement rules for biosimilar medicines distinct from those for generic medicines, which foster their development - c.
-Defining annual target agreements to prescribe biosimilar medicines at both hospital and retail levels.
+Defining annual target agreements to prescribe biosimilar medicines at both hospital and retail levels. - d.
+Introducing incentives for physicians to increase the prescription of biosimilar medicines.
+33 Stratégie Nationale de Santé - December 2017